losizm/scamper/README.md

 ### Response Cookies

 In `HttpResponse`, the cookies are a collection of **Set-Cookie** header values.
-Specialized access is provided by `ResponseCookies`, with each cookie represented as `SetCookie`.
+Specialized access is provided by `ResponseCookies` with each cookie represented as `SetCookie`.

 ```scala
 import scala.language.implicitConversions